eiri/nixie-prototype/README.md

 Install [k6](https://k6.io) either with `brew` or with `asdf`.

-Start nixie in one terminal with `./bin/nixie-cli -d`
+Start nixie in one terminal with `poetry run ./bin/nixie-cli -d`

-Then run ` k6 run benchmark/script.js`
+Then run ` k6 run benchmark/script.js` in another terminal.

 ```
 $ k6 run benchmark/script.js